 Brightness floods the Jacob’s Ladder office during this wintry time of year with letters from Climbers.
 Each Climber is required to write a letter to the Board of Directors explaining the reason why they would like to return and what the program has meant to them.
 The Climbers are also to include in their letter ways they may have seen Jacob’s Ladder impact others and of any long term effects they foresee the program having on themselves or others.
 They are asked if they think the program is worth the time, effort, and money, and to explain their answer.

 This set of questions leads to many wonderful answers.
 Enjoy a few quotes pulled from several years of letters.

-I wish to return because I love camp more than anything.
+I wish to return because I love the summer program more than anything.
 Jacob’s Ladder has given me a reason to keep up my good grades and try my best at everything I do, knowing that I am representing such an amazing program.
 JL has become a second family to me over the past five years I have been a part of the program.